kartotherian/kartotherian/doc/template.md

   client-side JS, etc.)
 - [`test`](../test/) - contains the test files for the example routes in the template; you should add your own here
-- [`scripts/docker.js`](../scripts/docker.js) - a utility script building the
-  service's docker image and starting the container
+- docker script - a utility script building the service's docker image and starting the container, now part of [service-runner](wikimedia/service-runner)